-Rob Rees is a UK’s leading chef and food hero dedicated to creating a better food culture for Britain and Australia.
-He is a social entrepreneur whose work has had impact on the positive health of millions of people.
+Rob Rees is more than a leading chef and food hero dedicated to creating a better food culture.
+He is a social entrepreneur whose work has had impact on the positive health of millions of people around the globe.

-Rob has actively worked with corporate sector, governments and charitable organisations on education, public health and consumer issues for many years.
-Alongside Jamie Oliver he has has been the driving force for improvements in school food as Chairman of the Childrens Food Trust (2010-2015).
+Rob has actively worked with corporate sector, governments, Universities, social enterprises and charitable organisations on education, social prescribing, public health and consumer issues for many years developing shared values, impact and purpose.
+After the Jamie Oliver School Lunch series he was appointed by Prime Minister Tony Blair MP to work with the amazing team at the School Food Trust and has has been the driving force for improvements in school food as Chairman of the Childrens Food Trust (2010-2015).
 He represented patients and public on the board of NHS Gloucestershires GP Clinical Commissioning Board ( think Australian Public Health Networks) and developed strong social marketing and consumer strategies as a former Board Member of Visit England and Chairman of Cotswold Tourism for the economic development organisation GFirst

 Rob was part of the team to establish School Food Standards across England and to maintain that work during tough economic and political times.
 Including the development of 5500 Cooking Clubs reaching 2.2 million participants (Lets Get Cooking) .

-2016 was a great year working with partners like Victoria University, Little Green Spade, Heart Foundation, Bendelta, and Bendigo Secondary College on a variety of products and ideas to make change happen, challenge the status quo and improve the nations well being and economy.
-2017 will be just as exciting.
+Rob since arriving in Melbourne in October 2015 has already worked with partners like Victoria University, Little Green Spade, Heart Foundation, Bendelta, Bendigo Secondary College, Miele Australia, Brimbank City Council, South Melbourne Market, Vic Health, Sunshine North Primary School, Latrobe Health and The VRI, Dandenong Council, Presbyterian Support Northern, Kew Neighbourhood Learning Centre ( Board Member) and Umbrella Dementia Cafes ( Board Member), AVID Education and many others on a variety of products and ideas to make change happen, challenge the status quo and improve the nations well being and economy.

-In January 2006, Rob Rees was awarded an MBE for “Services to the Food Industry” and in March 2015 appointed a Deputy Lord Lieutenant for Gloucestershire .
-He moved with his family Ren, Jack and Maddie to Melbourne in October 2015.
+In 2005 Rob Rees was awarded an MBE for “Services to the Food Industry” and in March 2015 appointed a Deputy Lord Lieutenant for Gloucestershire .
+He lives with his family Ren, Jack and Maddie, supports Arsenal and is often known as Uber Dad.